elotl/kip-enterprise-eks/README.md

     export CLUSTER_NAME=kip # Name of your EKS cluster. export USE_REGION=us-west-2
-    export IMAGE_TAG=1.0-latest  # Change this to the version you want to install.
+    export IMAGE_TAG=1.0-latest  # Change this to the version you want to install. export KIP_SERVICE_ACCOUNT_ROLE_ARN=arn:aws:iam::012345678910:role/kip-enterprise # REQUIRED: fill in with the ARN of the IAM role created for KIP

 To be able to cache images and decrease pod start times, it is recommended that you use an [EFS volume](https://aws.amazon.com/efs/).
 You can specify the EFS